-- Many footpaths in Pueblo of Jemez are unlikely to meet ADA standards and may not be accessible for all users. - Although compliance with the ADA is not legally required for all projects, the Pueblo wants to make the community as accessible as possible. - Because the Multi-Use Pedestrian Trail project has received federal funding, ADA compliance is required in this case and ADA guidance has been provided. - An accessible boardwalk will be designed and constructed for the steepest part of the trail.
+- Many existing footpaths in the Pueblo of Jemez are unlikely to meet ADA standards and may not be accessible for all users because they are narrow and unpaved. - Although compliance with the ADA is not legally required for all projects, the Pueblo wants to make the community as accessible as possible.
+Because the Multi-Use Pedestrian Trail project has received - ADA Because the Multi-Use Pedestrian Trail project has received federal funding, ADA compliance is required in this case and ADA guidance has been provided. - A fully accessible pedestrian trail will be designed and constructed for the Multi-use Pedestrian Trail project. - Sheri believes the Pueblo of Jemez should go further than just satisfying the ADA and must be proactive about including people with disabilities in the planning and design process.